evixedor/mnsterR/README.md

 An app developed using REACT.
 With user input, filter through a list of monster profiles.

-The app's components have be developed using functional component.
+The app's components have been developed using functional component.